-Anti-Catalan Spanish MEPs dominate liberty committee
+Anti-separatist Spanish MEPs dominate liberty committee

 Three Catalan MEPs in limbo

-It means the anti-Catalan stand of the Spanish dominated Libe committee leadership could pose a major headache for Puigdemont and his supporters should the issue ever make it to the European Parliament.
+It means the anti-separatist stand of the Spanish dominated Libe committee leadership could pose a major headache for Puigdemont and his supporters should the issue ever make it to the European Parliament.

 The Libe committee is among the most active and powerful in the assembly, drawing reports and shaping positions of the entire European Parliament on politically charged issues ranging from asylum and immigration to civil liberties in member states.